 NFT signs Space Act Agreement with NASA

-We’re excited to announce that NFT Inc. has signed a five-year Space Act Agreement with NASA to advance our participation in NASA’s Urban Air Mobility Grand Challenge, jointly organized with the FAA.
-NASA’s Grand Challenge series brings together 17 companies intending to develop and/or operate air vehicles or airspace management services within the larger UAM ecosystem.
+We’re excited to announce that NFT Inc. has signed a five-year Space Act Agreement with NASA to advance our participation in NASA’s Advanced Air Mobility (AAM) National Campaign (previously called the Urban Air Mobility Grand Challenge),jointly organized with the FAA.
+NASA’s AAM brings together 17 companies intending to develop and/or operate air vehicles or airspace management services within the larger Urban Air Mobility ecosystem.
 NFT’s collaboration in Vehicle Provider Information Exchange marks the first step in a multi-stage process for possible flight activities in the Challenge’s official competition in 2022.

 We will collaborate with the NASA/FAA in the Vehicle Provide Information Exchange on the ASKA™ – the first viable Electric Vertical Take-off and Landing vehicle (eVTOL) in the world with drive and fly capabilities, providing door to door transport for daily commuters and designed with a reasonable cost factor.
 The ASKA has both vertical and short takeoff and landing capabilities (VTOL and STOL).